The Spilotro brothers' burial site.

 This is the location where the mob buried the bodies of Anthony and Michael Spilotro.

-The grave site is situated off West 100 North, in a cornfield that is roughly 1.5 miles west of Enos, Indiana.
+The grave site is situated beside West 100 North, in a cornfield that is roughly 1.5 miles west of Enos, Indiana.

-Anthony Spilotro (nicknamed "Tony the Ant") was a senior member of the Chicago Outfit—a mafia crime family that operated primarily in the Midwest.
+Anthony Spilotro (nicknamed "Tony the Ant") was a senior member of the Chicago Outfit, which was an Italian-American mafia family that operated primarily in the Midwest.

 During the early 1970s, the outfit sent him to Las Vegas so that he could oversee some of their operations there.